teamdigitale/innovazione.gov.it-site/_posts/2020-08-22-speech-paola-pisano-rimini-meeting.md

 However, this is not enough.
 Providing Italy with better connectivity without adequate services is like connecting a house to the electricity grid without supplying it with light bulbs; there is electricity but without light bulbs, it will be of little use.

 Many of you have heard of the **"single network of telecommunications".
-As important as it is, the creation of a single network for our telecommunications is not in itself sufficient as Professor Carrozza points out: it should be integrated as of with a strategic infrastructure equally essential for the development of services.**
+As important as it is, the creation of a single network for our telecommunications is not in itself sufficient as Professor Carrozza points out: it should be integrated with a strategic infrastructure equally essential for the development of services.**
 This infrastructure must consist of the set of containers in which we store our data - the ‘cloud data centers’ - and which guarantee the continuous functioning of essential services: from digital systems that allow a hospital to function, to our mobile phones in which we store photos, messages, information about us.
-**The cloud store makes available and potentially analyzes the digital data of billions of devices of our companies and citizens.
+**The cloud makes available and potentially analyzes the digital data of billions of devices of our companies and citizens.
 Today, it represents the most important challenge for the digitalization of the country as it not only enables the use of remote services but is the foundation for the development of new technologies that are so much talked about such as artificial intelligence, robotics, 4.0 manufacturing.**
 **Strengthening the European and Italian cloud system is a new project which has not been launched yet.
 Why?**

 Because it needs strong political support and needs relevant economic support.
-The Recovery Fund can provide financial support.
+The Recovery Fund can provide the much needed financial support.

 It is up to us to put the will, the commitment, the foresight into it.
 And, if we love Italy and we care for our future, this undertaking is not only for the current government and its majority but also for the opposition, with all its critical contributions and insights.